Takeaways for Michigan’s loss to Virginia

-Michigan lost a nail-biter at Crisler Tuesday evening, losing to the No. 3 Virginia Cavaliers, 70-68, as Jett Howard couldn’t really get a final shot off against Virginia’s smoothering defense.
+Michigan lost a nail-biter at Crisler Tuesday evening to the No. 3 Virginia Cavaliers, 70-68, as Jett Howard couldn’t really get a final shot off against Virginia’s smoothering defense.

-After playing relatively poorly on both ends over the last few games, Michigan needed a big win in this one.
+After playing relatively poorly on both ends over the last few games, the Wolverines needed a big win in this one.
 They didn’t get it, but it was certainly a hard-fought loss.

 Here are some takeaways from an exciting game in Ann Arbor.

-Dickinson and Howard were excellent throughout this one, as they combined to make 6 of their first 8 shots, which a large reason Michigan was able to take the lead in the first half.
+Dickinson and Howard were excellent throughout this one, as they combined to make six of their first eight shots, which a large reason Michigan was able to take the lead in the first half.
 They ended up with 38 combined points (23 for Dickinson, 15 for Howard)

-In this big game, they got great contributions outside of Dickinson and Howard.

 Bufkin was great on both ends and had 11 points.
-Terrance Williams II made a lot of big shots in that second half and had 8 points and 6 rebounds on the night.
+Terrance Williams II made a lot of big shots in that second half and had eight points and six rebounds.

 Not the ending Michigan fans were hoping for, but at least they got key contributions from their players who aren’t go-to scorers.